Expert management of DVT in 2025

 Modern methods for thrombus retrieval

-Andrew Wigham (Headington/GB), TBD
+Andrew Wigham (Headington/GB)

 Discussion and Q&A – Part 1